A Guide to Water Pressure

 Is 2-Bar Pressure Good?

 2-bar pressure is above the minimum requirement set by Ofwat, so it should meet the basic needs of your average household.
-However, your water appliances might struggle if you are using more than one appliance at once.
-It could be worth looking into ways of upping your water pressure if your house is receiving this level.
+However, you may notice appliances struggling if you're running more than one at a time.
+If your home is consistently at 2-bar, it's worth investigating ways to increase your water pressure if your house is at this level.

 How to Check Water Pressure

 If you think something is wrong with your water pressure, it is fairly easy to check what is going on.
-Just follow these steps:
+Before you start troubleshooting, it helps to know exactly what you're working with.
+There are two straightforward ways to check:

 - Make sure all taps and other water appliances (dishwashers, washing machines) are switched off.